 Section II.
 Water Meters

-Whenever a new installation of water service is made, the Water Department shall furnish and install at its own expense a suitable meter for the measurement of the quantity of water consumed on the premises to be served, except that where changes in the piping are necessary in order to make such installation, the expense of such changes shall be borne by the property owner.
+Whenever a new installation of water service is made, the Water Department shall furnish and install at its own expense,a suitable meter for the measurement of the quantity of water consumed on the premises to be served, except that where changes in the piping are necessary in order to make such installation, the expense of such changes shall be borne by the property owner.
 Such meter shall remain the property of the Water Department and shall be under its exclusive control.
 If, however, a water meter larger than 3/4” capacity is required, such meter shall be supplied by the owner, and shall remain his property.

 The Water Department shall, at its own expense, repair and at its discretion, may replace all water meters owned by the Department, except that where a meter has been damaged through misuse or neglect, the expense of such repair or replacement shall be a fee of $25.00 per installation, plus the cost of the meter or reader, and shall be charged to the property owner.
 If the meter is privately owned and is found to be defective or damaged, it shall be the duty of the owner to repair or replace the same as required by the Water Department.
 Failure to repair or replace the same shall be grounds for discontinuance of water service.